Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/developer_tools.rst

 `--output-pcap-logs` or `-pcap`
 -------------------------------

-The outputting of packet capture logs can be overridden by dev-mode.
+The output of packet capture logs can be overridden by dev-mode.

 By default, this is set to False

 Enabling PCAP logs
 """"""""""""""""""

-To enable outputting of packet capture logs
+To enable output of packet capture logs

 .. code-block::